isisaddons-legacy/isis-module-security/README.md

     &lt;/dependency&gt;
 </pre>

-If using the `PasswordEncryptionServiceUsingJBcrypt` service, also add a dependency on the underlying library:
+If using the `PasswordEncryptionServiceUsingJBcrypt` service (discussed below), also add a dependency on the underlying `jbcrypt` library:

 <pre>
     &lt;dependency&gt;